Manchester United Transfer Rumors: Latest Gossips On Toni Kroos, Andre Gomes, And More

 Paul Pogba is the new captain and things appear to be going well for the Red Devils as they sit second in the English top-flight table with 47 points in 22 games.

-However, comes with last summer’s changes are even higher expectations for Mourinho and his men, which is quite normal for a high-profile club such as Manchester United.
+However, what came with last summer’s changes are even higher expectations for Mourinho and his men, which is quite normal for a high-profile club such as Manchester United.
 Even more, diluting their new-found success was the fact that cross-city rivals Manchester City and long-time Mourinho adversary Pep Guardiola are currently leading the league and are 15 points ahead.

 With that, rumors are swirling that Mourinho is keen on making key moves in the winter window to somehow appease the Manchester United faithful.
 Below are some of the latest transfer rumors from Old Trafford.